Reviews You Can Rely On

 Noise Cancellation

-When it comes to noise canceling, the WH-1000XM6 is incredible.
+When it comes to noise cancelling, the WH-1000XM6 is incredible.
 It creates a sense of calm in the roughest settings.
-Its top-tier transparency mode lets you stay aware of your surroundings.
+Additionally, its top-tier transparency mode creates more awareness of the surroundings.

-Mega soundblocking,” that's how another tester described their experience.
-Without ANC enabled, passive cancellation blocks out an impressive amount of mid-to-high-range sounds, like babies crying, keyboards, or hands clapping.
+Without ANC enabled, passive cancellation blocks an impressive amount of mid-to-high-range sounds, like babies crying, keyboards, or hands clapping.
 This is a stunning feat.
-With the ANC on, low-to-mid range sounds like boisterous chatter and rumbly garage doors were dulled down to a mere whisper.
+With the ANC on, low-to-midrange sounds, such as boisterous chatter and rumbly garage doors, were dulled down to a mere whisper.

-You can even hear how great the XM6 is without the ANC!
+Hear how great the XM6 is without the ANC!
+Credit: Matt Lighthart

 Controls

-With Quick Attention Mode, you can place your palm over the earcup to temporarily pause the audio.
+With Quick Attention Mode, a palm over the earcup can temporarily pause the audio.
 There's also Speak to Chat, which pauses the music when you talk.
-Or, if you take the headphones off, the Automatic Pause kicks in, stopping the music and resuming right as soon as you put them back on.
+Or, if the headphones are removed, the Automatic Pause kicks in, stopping the music and resuming right as soon as they are put back on.

-sony wh-1000xm6 - not only can you customize a ton in the xm6 app, but those changes...
+sony wh-1000xm6 - not only is there a ton to customize in the xm6 app, but those...

-Not only can you customize a ton in the XM6 app, but those changes make a difference.
+Not only is there a ton to customize in the XM6 app, but those changes make a difference.
+Credit: Matt Lighthart

 Customization

-The app is chock-full of features, including: personalized hearing, a custom sound profile tailored to your unique hearing sensitivity; 10-band Equalizer; Digital Sound Enhancement Engine (DSEE), which cleans up low-quality files for more crisp and layered audio; and customizable ANC slider that lets you choose how much ambient noise to cancel or keep, which can be useful for those sensitive to ANC effects.
+The app is chock-full of features, including: personalized hearing, a custom sound profile tailored to the listeners unique hearing sensitivity; 10-band Equalizer; Digital Sound Enhancement Engine (DSEE), which cleans up low-quality files for more crisp and layered audio; and customizable ANC slider that determines how much ambient noise to cancel or keep, which can be helpful for those sensitive to ANC effects.

-Other notable features include spatial audio with head tracking and an adjustable voice prompt volume.
+Other notable features include spatial audio with head tracking and an adjustable volume for voice prompts.
 The spatial audio felt a little artificial when listening to music, but it could be great for transforming casual TV into a cinematic experience.

 Battery